BGRicker/thunderwear/README.md

     $ thunderwear

 If this is your first time running the gem, you'll be prompted to enter your zip code.
-This is saved to .thunderwear_zip.
+This is saved to ~/.thunderwear_zip.
 If you want to change your zip, delete .thunderwear_zip

-    $ rm .thunderwear_zip
+    $ rm ~/.thunderwear_zip

 ## Contributing